 CUTTING AREA | 400 x 430mm, upgradable to 936 x 430mm | 100 x 100 mm |

 The big downside of the LaserPecker 2 is its cutting area.
-It’s horrible.
 You can only cut or engrave an area of 100 x 100mm, which is 4” x 4”.
 That’s barely the size of two credit cards next to each other.

 As far as cutting depth, both lasers are pretty close: for basswood plywood, the D1 Pro 5W can handle 4mm, and the LP2 can handle 5mm.